hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ![DAG](images/dag.png)

-A `Vertex` represents a step of data processing.
-Each Vertex has one more or `Processor` instances which do the data processing for that vertex.
-The `Processor` is the smallest unit of computation.
-Processor code is user implemented, and several vertices might use the same Processor type.
-There might be several instances of the Processor running in parallel for a single vertex, which is configured by the parallelism attribute.
+The `Vertex`'s computation is implemented by a `Processor`.
+On each member there are one or more instances of the `Processor` running in parallel for a single `Vertex`; their number is configured using its localParallelism attribute.
+Generally the `Processor` is implemented by the user, but there are some ready-made implementations in Jet's library for common operations like flatMap and groupBy.

 Both data sources and sinks are implemented as `Processor`s and are typically  found in the terminal ends of the DAG.
 Data sources and sinks